marilius12/taxes/pages/headline-tax-rates.md

 ## Important notes

-- Socials are capped in _some_ countries (ex: Bulgaria, Romania, Serbia, etc.) based on the min/avg salary (or a multiple thereof).
-In other countries, only _some_ socials are capped (ex: Montenegro).
+- Socials are capped in _some_ countries (ex: Bulgaria, Serbia, etc.) based on the min/avg salary (or a multiple thereof).
+In other countries, only _some_ socials are capped (ex: health ins in Romania, pension & disability in Montenegro).
 Yet in other countries, only citizens and PRs are subject to socials, while temporary residents are exempt (ex: Bulgaria) or can contribute voluntarily (ex: Malaysia).
 In others, socials are not capped (ex: Panama).

 - CGT can be flat or progressive based on how many years the asset is held.
 In some countries, only a portion of the gain (ex: 50%) is taxed.
 Rates may differ for rental properties (as opposed to shares).